On the Uniqueness and Stability of the Equilibrium Price in Quasi-Linear Economies: Discussion

 \subsection{Remarks on Global Stability of Equilibria}

-Actually, we want to show the global stability of an equilibrium price $p^*$.
+We want to show the global stability of an equilibrium price $p^*$.
 That is, we want to show that {\bf for every} $p_0\in \mathbb{R}^L_{++}$, there exists a solution $p(t)$ to (\ref{TP2}) defined on $\mathbb{R}_+$, and for such a solution, $\lim_{t\to \infty}p(t)$ exists and is proportional to $p^*$.
 This cannot be proved because we do not assume that $y^j(p)$ is always defined, and thus if $p_0$ is sufficiently far from the equilibrium price, then $\zeta(p_0)$ may be undefined.
-This problem can be avoided by strengthening assumption P or, more simply, considering a pure exchange economy.
-However, even in a pure exchange economy, there are two hard difficulties that could not easily be solved.
+This problem can be avoided by strengthening Assumption P or, more simply, considering a pure exchange economy.
+Actually, we can prove the following proposition.

+\begin{prop} If $L=2$, then for every quasi-linear economy in which $\zeta(p)$ is defined on $\mathbb{R}^2_{++}$, the equilibrium price is globally stable. \end{prop}

+Unfortunately, this result is verified only when $L=2$.
+If $L\ge 3$, then there are two hard difficulties that cannot easily be overcome.

 First, suppose that $p(t)$ is a solution to (\ref{TP2}) for some $p_0\in \mathbb{R}^L_{++}$ defined on $\mathbb{R}_+$.
 We want to show that $\lim_{t\to \infty}p(t)$ exists.
-However, this problem is difficult if $p_0$ is too far from the half-line $\{ap^*|a>0\}$, and we could not prove this result.
-For example, we could not exclude the possibility that the trajectory of $p(t)$ consists of a cycle.
-If $L=2$, then we can show that such a case vanishes, because, by the intermediate value theorem, the sign of $\zeta_1(p_1,p_2)$ coincides with that of $\frac{p_2}{p_1}-\frac{p_2^*}{p_1^*}$.
-However, this is a too simple case, and if $L>2$, such a rough argument cannot be done.
+However, this problem is difficult if $p_0$ is too far from the half-line $\{ap^*|a>0\}$, and we cannot prove this result.
+For example, we cannot exclude the possibility that the trajectory of $p(t)$ consists of a cycle.
+If $L=2$, then we can show that such a case vanishes using the intermediate value theorem for $p_1\mapsto \zeta(p_1,1)$.
+However, if $L\ge 3$, this logic is broken.